Allergy

 • Human TSLPR-IL-7R reporter cell line: Known to promote type 2 responses as seen in allergic disease, TSLP is an epithelial derived cytokine promoting Th2 cell polarisation and stimulating dendritic cells, basophils, mast cells, ILC2s and eosinophils.
 In addition to being approved target in severe asthma, TSLP is an attractive therapeutic target in multiple allergic cascades.
 Test your TSLP targeting molecules using our engineered human TSLPR and IL-7R expressing luciferase reporter cell line.

 From the primary mast cell differentiation to functional assays, our in-house experts and novel solutions are here to guide you through the drug development pipeline.
-Our allergy assays produce quality data to help you progress with your leads.

 Expertise in primary biology assays